Don’t expect more than you inspect!

 ASTM installation standards and pipe manufacturer instructions mention that “excess cement can weaken pipe” but do not explain how or why.
 The standards and instructions provide detailed information on how to install CPVC piping to create joints without ending up with excess cement trapped inside of the piping.

 Currently, codes and regulations for CPVC fire sprinkler piping systems do not require inspection of the inside of the CPVC piping.
-Since CPVC installers know their work isn’t going to be inspected, some take shortcuts and ignore proper installation practices for making solvent cemented joints in order to shorten installation time.
+Since CPVC installers know their work isn’t going to be inspected, some take shortcuts and ignore proper installation practices for making solvent cemented joints to shorten installation time.
 As a result, it is common to find dribbles and puddles of excess cement inside the piping.

 “Through extensive testing and analysis, we have proven that solvents in the cement residues are absorbed into the pipes and fittings, causing the piping to become brittle.”Dr. Duane Priddy, Plastic Expert Group, Founder & CEO